Fast Tasty Healthy Meals

 Red bell peppers can take a long time to process if done incorrectly.
 Rinse under the tap and dry.
 Insert a long sharp knife into the top edge of the pepper and push the blade to almost full depth.
 Apply a saw action to cut the top off as if it were a pumpkin lantern.
 Remove the knife and twist the stalk.
 Pull the top and discard.
 Invert the pepper over your bin and smack the bottom to remove any loose seeds.
 Cut the pepper in half.
 Remove any remaining seeds and trim white flesh.
 Cut into strips the size of a French fry.
 Yellow peppers add some variety and do have their own taste.

 The cooking process is staggered.
 Spray fry light onto the wok.
 Use a low to medium heat setting.
 You are using to much heat if any of the veggies char.
-Raw steak or chicken strips are entered first.
+Similar to cooking curry, I often use cooked meats to simplify matters.
+Strips of cooked meat are added after the veggies are cooked.
+Just before a sauce is added.
+Mix it together and serve with the rice to one side.
+If frying raw steak or chicken strips, then enter them first.
 They will take 1 to 2 minutes to seal on each side.
 Seal one side the flip it over.
 Strips of chicken turn from pink to white when sealed.
 From this point, stir all wok contents frequently for the duration of cooking.

 Desserts: A little taste of luxury.